 For the spool covers, some will even use stainless steel, and while it is certainly heavier than aluminum, it will be very durable.

 Since most of these reels are made to be used with light-action rods, they are built to be very light in weight, and this translates to a great overall rod balance.

 Open spool spinning reels with triggers are not much different in terms of weight compared to a standard spinning reel, and the only added weight is a few ounces at must for the trigger itself.

 Most reels in these categories can be found anywhere from low to high prices, and anywhere in between.

 The more expensive fishing reels typically have a higher level of quality, but some spincast and underspin reel designs are fairly simple, and even cheap ones can last anglers for several years.

 At the end of the day, simply buy the best fishing reel you can personally afford.

-Final Thoughts on Spinning Reels with Trigger
+Final Thoughts on Spinning Reels With Trigger

 There you have it, our top spinning reels with triggers.
 They will certainly get the job done and last for years if properly maintained.
-A trigger reel is great choice if you have limited angling experience.
+A trigger reel is a great choice if you have limited angling experience.